 - Add eggs, and butter/oil

-- Add the flour and baking powder
+- Add the flour, baking powder and cinnamon

 - Beat for a further 30-60 seconds to make a well-mixed batter